David-Almaguer-La-Rosa/David-Almaguer-La-Rosa-Portfolio/README.md

 # Portfolio
+Learning how to do my data science portfolio

 # Project 1
-Learning how to do my data science portfolio
+Rating-based conjonint analysis